Mountains are my paradise

 Excitement or chilling

-For those that really need some high octane adventure there are still plenty of choices.
-I was planned to go on some serious caving and an evening parapenting but unfortunately in both cases the weather was unsuitable.
+For those that really need some high-octane adventure there are still plenty of choices.
+I’d planned to go on some serious caving and an evening parapenting but unfortunately in both cases the weather was unsuitable.

 There was an offer to go bungee jumping off a bridge near the pretty village of Ste Eulalie de Cernon which I was able to take up.
-I watched and photographed dozens of people take their personal leap of faith then without much of ado took my own chance, jumping off backwards as it was not my first time and have little fear of heights.
+I watched and photographed dozens of people take their personal leap of faith then without much of ado took my chance, jumping off backwards.

-In fact the opposite is the truth; there is a condition where a person feels almost compelled to jump when stood at the top of a cliff or precipice and may need to be physically restrained to prevent them from doing just that.
+There is a condition where a person feels almost compelled to jump when stood at the top of a cliff or precipice and may need physically restraining, to prevent them from doing just that.
 I am unsure what the medical name for it is but can understand the compulsion as I have experienced a mild form of it many times.

-There are a number of companies based in the region that will arrange many of these activities including a flight in a micro-light which must provide a great birds-eye view of this lovely region.
+There are a number of companies based in the region that will arrange many of these activities including a flight in a micro-light providing a great birds-eye view of this lovely region.